(The case of Lizzie Borden and murderous women)

 “Murder is the work of stealth and craft, in which there are not only no witnesses, but the traces are attempted to be obliterated.”
 Hosea Knowlton TT2- 1767

-The story of Lizzie Borden is perhaps one of the most intriguing crimes in American History.
-On a warm Thursday morning, August 4th, 1892, a horrid double axe murder occurred and would stain lives, leave a local community stunned and spark imaginations for over a century.
+The story of Lizzie Borden is perhaps one of the most mysterious crimes in American History.
+On a warm Thursday morning, August 4th, 1892, a horrid double axe murder occurred that would stain lives, leave a local community stunned and spark imaginations for over a century.

 I am a psychology major, with a concentration in forensic psychology.
-I have always been interested in unsolved crime, but more so, I became interested in what makes a person commit murder?
+I have always been interested in unsolved crime, and always asking the question, what makes a person commit murder?
 How does a person get to a point that they want to kill?

-I have studied some of the most famous serial killers, Ted Bundy who was handsome, charismatic and confessed to 30 homicides.
-John Wayne Gacy who buried 26 victims in the basement of his house while married to a homemaker.
-These were horrible men, the worst of the worst and were labeled as lust murderers, who would randomly select anyone and kill them.
+Some of the most famous serial killers were: Ted Bundy who was handsome, charismatic and confessed to thirty homicides.
+John Wayne Gacy, who buried twenty-six victims in the basement of his house while married to a homemaker.
+These were horrible men, the worst of the worst, who would randomly select anyone and kill them.
+They were labeled as lust murderers.
 People that knew them said most of the time, they seemed normal.

 Throughout history there were murderous women too.
 Women have struck down Kings.
 They have displayed fury and strength almost superhuman at times and all for a wicked purpose.
-However unlike the evil men, women did not kill strangers.
-They usually knew there victims.
+However, unlike the evil men, women did not kill strangers.
+They usually knew their victims.
 Was Lizzie Borden one of these women?

-This was one of the most barbarous crimes you could ever imagine.
-But they never found a murder weapon.
-No blood was found on Lizzie, minutes after the murders.
+This was one of the most mysterious, barbarous crime you could ever imagine.
+They never found a murder weapon.
+No blood was found on Lizzie minutes after the murder of her father.
 The jury had doubt.
 Also, they never found the killer.
 Why?
 They never even tried to look for a killer.
 Why?
-Rufus B. Hilliard, the city marshal of Fall River, declared the case closed, implying that the police had found the murderer and the court had let her go.
-He was convinced she was guilty.
+Rufus B. Hilliard, the City Marshal of Fall River, declared the case closed, implying that the police had found the murderer and the court had let her go.
+He was convinced Lizzie was guilty.

 Looking deeper into the case, I found out that Lizzie expressed anger towards her stepmother.
 She had resentment and was upset when she returned home from “A Grand Tour” in Europe months before the murders.
-Was there a deep-seeded hatred that was brewing for years?
+Was there a deep-seeded hatred brewing?
 This set off my curiosity.
 I wanted to know more about this woman and why so many people thought she killed her father and stepmother.

 Thus, my personal journey began.
-The first time I visited the house, I had no idea what to expect.
-When you step inside the Borden House, which is now a Bed and Breakfast, you’re transported back into the 1800s.
-Everything in the house is preserved or replicated right down to the murder couch where Andrew Borden was killed.
-It is creepy and haunting, but at the same time exciting and historic.
+When you step inside the Lizzie Borden Bed and Breakfast, you’re transported back into the 1800s.
+Everything in the house is preserved or replicated right down to the murder couch where Andrew Borden was slain.
+It is creepy and haunting, exciting and historic.
 Also, It makes it easier to plot out how the murders could have been done.

-I also was excited to participate on a mock trial two years in a row, planning the prosecution side to win an impossible case, built by circumstantial evidence.
-It was very disappointing that we could not win this case.
-However, being in the house again, gave me some new ideas and insights.
+Built by circumstantial evidence, I was excited to participate in a mock trial two years in a row, planning the prosecution side to win an impossible case, It was very disappointing that we could not win this case.
+However, being in the house again gave me some new ideas and insights.

-I also participated in a paranormal investigation at the house.
-I am a skeptic, and this is really not my thing, but because of a strange happening, my research took me to a whole new level.
-I then added to my research, the family lineage and the history of the town itself.
+I took part in a paranormal investigation at the house.
+I am a skeptic, but because of a strange happening, my research took me to a whole new level, which added the family lineage and the history of the town itself.

 Through my research, I found similarities in our present world and in Lizzie’s world.
-For example: the newspapers that reported every day about the crime and the trial were at war with each other.
-They had extreme differences and points of view.
-Similar to what we are experiencing today with Fox News and MSNBC News and Fake News.
+For example: the newspapers that reported every day about the crime and the trial had extreme differences and points of view, similar to what we are experiencing today with Fox News and MSNBC News and Fake News.

 Newspapers latched on to this quickly and published the account.
 It was soon stamped as “fake” news in an effort to prejudice the public against Lizzie.
 Sound familiar?